Two home guards killed, 15 others injured as mobs pelt stones at VHP procession in Nuh | Law-Order

 The vigilante, however, told PTI that he did not participate on the advice of the VHP, which feared that his presence would create tension.
 There were also threats on Twitter daring him to come to Nuh.

-According to the Union Home Ministry, the Centre is making available 15 additional companies were being made available to the state.
+According to a communication to the state from the Union Home Ministry, the Centre was making available 15 additional companies for the state.
+These include the Central Reserve Police Force, Border Security Force and Rapid Action Force.

+Late at night, Nuh authorities said the situation was "under control".
+Representatives from both communities held a meeting in which officials and local leaders too took part.
+Another meeting was slated for Tuesday morning, they said.

 Haryana Chief Minister Manohar Lal Khattar appealed for calm in Nuh, invoking the slogan ''Haryana Ek Haryanvi Ek" (Haryanvis are one).